 Workshops are divided into three levels; the skills taught in each level form the foundation for success in the next.
 Receipt of a certificate not only indicates mastery of a set of skills, it also indicates readiness to take on more advanced levels of learning.
 The requirement for receipt of a certificate is completion of the graduation project to the satisfaction of the instructor.

-This certificate will be awarded to those who have completed the Level 1 training or the equivalent.
-They will have presented to their instructor the Farm Gate Hook (see drawing) and have passed a safety test.
+This certificate will be awarded to those who have completed the Level 1, basic training or the equivalent.
+They will have presented to their instructor their curriculum projects together with the the Farm Gate Latch (see drawing) and have passed a safety test.

 This certificate is awarded to those who show competence in all the skills required at the intermediate level.
 In addition, they will show they can apply those skills in the construction of articles and pass a safety test.
 To receive this certificate, the blacksmith will present to their instructor a complete rectangular frame that uses traditional joinery (two L-shaped pieces with one end tenoned and the other punched with an upset square corner between.)